 The University Archives seeks publications and archival records from major administrative units and centers on the UNLV campus as well as from UNLV student organizations.
-UNLV’s Division of Finance and Business maintains a Records Management Manual that describes responsibilities for records maintenance, recommends retention periods for records, and identifies records with enduring historical or administrative value that should be transferred to the University Archives after they become inactive.
-Contact the Director of Special Collections for assistance in identifying significant archival materials for transfer.
+Record creators on the UNLV campus must follow the NSHE Records Retention and Disposition Schedule.
+UNLV’s Division of Finance and Business also maintains a Records Management Manual that describes responsibilities for records maintenance, recommends retention periods for records, and identifies records with enduring historical or administrative value that should be transferred to the University Archives after they become inactive.
+Contact Special Collections for assistance in identifying significant archival materials for transfer.

 Offices must complete the University Archives' Records Transmittal and Receipt Form prior to transfer.